-Make the Safari start page your own in iOS 15
+Give your Safari start page a personalized touch

 - Scroll down to the bottom of the start page and tap Edit.

 - If you prefer to use the same start page customization across all of your iPhones, iPads, and Macs, make sure the toggle for Use Start Page on All Devices is set to ON (green).
-This ensures that you start page appearance and settings is synced through iCloud.
+This ensures that your start page appearance and settings are synced through iCloud.

 - You'll see sections for Favorites, Frequently Visited, Shared With You, Privacy Report, Siri Suggestions, Reading List, and iCloud Tabs.
 Tap the toggles for the sections that you want to display to ON (green).

+In iOS 16, a new section for Recently Closed Tabs will be added to the available options listed above.
+This section will show tabs that you've recently closed, in case you want to pull them up again.

-How to set a background image for your start page in iOS 15 and iPadOS 15
+How to set a background image for your start page in Safari on iOS

 Adding a background image is a good way to spice up your Safari browsing experience while you're on the start page.
 Apple gives you the option to choose a preset image, or you can even pick out your own.
 Here's how.